 On April 29, 2011, several hundred million people tuned in to watch Catherine Middleton marry Prince William at the Westminster Abbey in London, England.
-The viewer count includes millions who streamed the royal wedding on YouTube in 188 countries.
+The viewer count includes millions of people across 188 countries who had streamed the royal wedding on YouTube.

 Cricket World Cup Semi-Final (India Vs. Pakistan) - 2011

 When sports rivals India and Pakistan were slated to face off in the second semifinal of the ICC Cricket World Cup in 2011, fans from both countries tuned in to watch.
 The match was held on March 30 at the Punjab Cricket Association Stadium, Mohali in India.
 The stadium was filled with roughly 35,000 passionate fans, including celebrities, diplomats, and prime ministers from both India and Pakistan.